-- 444. SOCIAL CONTROL.
+444. Social Control.
 The sociological aspects of the way society keeps order.
 The course analyzes the science, criteria and methods of control exercised through constructive and exploitive instruments.

-3 credits second semester. - 475.
-Social Institutions.
+475. Social Institutions.
 A study of the essential components of social institutions, their origin and evolution, the way in which they develop their general and unique characteristics, and their relation to the individual.

-3 credits second semester. - 481.
-THE FAMILY.
+- 481. THE FAMILY.
 The natural and the institutional family considered in development, nature of problems, and prospect.